The Wizard of Oz: Development

 Production on the film began when Walt Disney's Snow White and the Seven Dwarfs (1937) showed that films adapted from popular children's stories and fairytales could be successful.
 In January 1938, Metro-Goldwyn-Mayer bought the rights to L. Frank Baum's popular novel The Wonderful Wizard of Oz from Samuel Goldwyn.
 Goldwyn had considered making the film as a vehicle for Eddie Cantor, who was under contract to Samuel Goldwyn Productions and whom Goldwyn wanted to cast as the Scarecrow.

-The script went through several writers and revisions.
-Mervyn LeRoy's assistant, William H. Cannon, had submitted a brief four-page outline.
-Because recent fantasy films had not fared well, he recommended toning down or removing the magical elements.
-In his outline, the Scarecrow was a man so stupid that the only employment open to him was scaring crows from cornfields, and the Tin Woodman was a criminal so heartless that he was sentenced to be placed in a tin suit for eternity.
+The script went through at least ten screenwriters.
+Mervyn LeRoy's assistant, William H. Cannon, submitted a brief four-page outline on February 26, 1938.
+Due to the poor commercial performance of recent fantasy films, Cannon recommended reducing or eliminating fantastical elements.
+In his outline, the Scarecrow was a man so stupid that the only employment open to him was scaring crows from cornfields.
+The Tin Woodman was recharacterized as a criminal so heartless that he was sentenced to be placed in a tin suit for eternity.
 This torture softened him into somebody gentler and kinder.
-Cannon's vision was similar to Larry Semon's 1925 film adaptation, in which the magical elements are absent.
+Cannon's vision was rejected by LeRoy and Arthur Freed.

-Afterward, LeRoy hired screenwriter Herman J. Mankiewicz, who delivered a 17-page draft of the Kansas scenes.
-A few weeks later, Mankiewicz delivered a further 56 pages.
-LeRoy also hired Noel Langley and poet Ogden Nash to write separate versions of the story.
+In early March, LeRoy hired screenwriter Irving Brecher to write a new story treatment.
+However, his treatment was too rejected and LeRoy reassigned Brecher on the Marx Brothers comedy At the Circus (1939).
+Next, LeRoy hired screenwriter Herman J. Mankiewicz, who delivered a 17-page draft of the Kansas scenes on March 3, 1938.
+Four days later, Mankiewicz delivered a further 56 pages.
+That same month, LeRoy also hired Noel Langley and poet Ogden Nash to write separate story treatments.
 None of these three knew about the others, a common practice at the time.
-Nash delivered a four-page outline; Langley turned in a 43-page treatment and a full film script.
+While Nash delivered a four-page outline, Langley submitted a 43-page treatment on March 22.
+A day later, Mankiewicz was taken off the project.
 Langley then turned in three more scripts, this time incorporating the songs written by Harold Arlen and Yip Harburg.

-Florence Ryerson and Edgar Allan Woolf submitted a script and were brought on board to touch up the writing.
+On June 3, 1938, Florence Ryerson and Edgar Allan Woolf were assigned on The Wizard of Oz.
 They were asked to ensure that the story stayed true to Baum's book.
-However, producer Arthur Freed was unhappy with their work and reassigned it to Langley.
-During filming, Victor Fleming and John Lee Mahin revised the script further, adding and cutting some scenes.
+Ten days later, they submitted a script, in which they added the Wizard—known as Professor Marvel—in Kansas.
+Their second script, submitted on July 5, trimmed down Langley's dialogue with their own.
+However, Freed disliked their work and reassigned it to Langley, who promptly replaced all of their dialogue with his own.